Risks and Returns of Uniswap V3 Liquidity Providers: Real-World Measurements

 In Figure~\ref{fig:avgTimeInPosition} we plot the mean position lifetime (darker lines), as well as the mean time spent by a position ITM (lighter lines) for the three analyzed pools.
 The mean position age increases linearly with the pool's lifetime at around half the rate for the three pools, indicating that a significant proportion of liquidity positions are active over a long period.
 For the two normal pairs (cf. Figure~\ref{fig:avgTimeInPositionETHBTC}), we observe a significant difference between a position age and the time the position was ITM, i.e., the position was active and earning fees.
 This difference is most pronounced for the USDC-WETH pool.
 In the pool, the mean of the time a position was active is only around half of the total position lifetime.
 Thus, on average, liquidity positions only earn fees during half the time.
 This difference is also present for the WBTC-WETH pool but less pronounced.
 In the WBTC-WETH pool, liquidity positions are, on average, active for more than two-thirds of their lifetime.
-We presume that this difference stems from the relative price between the two cryptocurrencies, Bitcoin and Ether, being less volatile than the relative between the US\$ and Ether, as Bitcoin and Ether prices tend to have a higher correlation with each other than with the US Dollar (cf. Figure~\ref{fig:volvol}).
+We presume that this difference stems from the relative price between the two cryptocurrencies, Bitcoin and Ether, having a higher correlation with each other than with the US\$ (cf. Figure~\ref{fig:volvol}).
 The less volatile relative price makes it easier to determine the price range of a liquidity position and makes it less likely for the price to fall out of the liquidity position's price range.
 In the DAI-USDC pool, where both tokens are pegged to the US\$ and, thus, intended to have the same value at all times, the difference between the mean of a position lifetime and the mean of the time spent ITM is practically in-existent (cf. Figure~\ref{fig:avgTimeInPositionstable}).

 In close relation, we consider the median position width, measured in bps, of liquidity positions in the three pools in Figure~\ref{fig:avgPositionSize}.
 Note that we consider the median as a sole position with an infinite price range that would have a too significant impact on the mean position width.
 We observe that for the stable pair (cf. Figure~\ref{fig:avgPositionSizestable}), the median position size is tiny with 4bps and almost constant soon after the pool's creation.
 The small price movements in the pool make it easy for liquidity providers to choose a capital-efficient, i.e., small, price range without the risk of the pool's price falling out of their price range.
 For the two normal pairs (cf. Figure~\ref{fig:avgPositionSizeETHBTC}), the median width of a liquidity position is significantly larger by a factor of around 1000.
 We further observe that while initially, the mean position size in the USDC-WETH pool was smaller than in the WBTC-WETH pool, the trend reverses over the pools' lifetimes.
 Thus, the market learns that it must select larger price ranges for liquidity positions in pools where the volatility of the relative price is larger.
 We further notice that, especially in the USDC-WETH pool, we observe an increase in the median position width, indicating that liquidity providers are becoming more familiar with Uniswap V3.
 Within a couple of months, liquidity providers as a whole appear to learn that they must select bigger price ranges if they want to hold their liquidity position for longer times, as we show in Section~\ref{sec:return}.